TACC-Cloud/agave-docs/docs/agave/documentation/user-guide/app-management-tutorial/_publishing-apps-for-public-use.rst

 In the :raw-html-m2r:`<a href="http://agaveapi.co/documentation/tutorials/app-management-tutorial/" title="App Management Tutorial">App Management Tutorial</a>` you learned about how to register apps for your own personal use and share them with other users to enable collaborative research.
 In this section, we will learn about the concept of app publication and what it means to promote an app into the public space.

-In addition to traditional permissions, Agave also has a concept of scope.
-By default, every app you personally register with Agave has a private scope.
+In addition to traditional permissions, Tapis also has a concept of scope.
+By default, every app you personally register with Tapis has a private scope.
 For individual users, this is usually sufficient for all your needs.
 At an organizational level, however, it is a very common requirement to provide a curated collection of apps that are publicly available to everyone.
 Such a collection of apps would reside in the public scope.
 The process of moving an app from the (default) private scope into the public scope is called :raw-html-m2r:`<strong><em>publishing</em></strong>`.

 Implications of publishing an app :raw-html-m2r:`<a name="implications-of-publishing-an-app">&nbsp;</a>`
 ------------------------------------------------------------------------------------------------------------